jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/API.md

 * `L3VPN Service Module`    - [L3VPN](FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md)
 * `Uniconfig Framework`     - [CLI](FRINX_Features_User_Guide/cli/cli-service-module.md), [Uniconfig](FRINX_Features_User_Guide/uniconfig/architecture/architecture.md)

-## Importing Frinx Postman collection & environment files into Postman
+## Importing FRINX Postman collection & environment files into Postman
 Start Postman and click on **Import** near the top-left of the screen.

 In the pop-up window which opens, click **Choose files** and navigate into the subdirectory of your choice (Infrastructure, L2VPN Service Module, L3VPN Service Module or Uniconfig Framework) and select a postman_collection.json file to import (both collection files and environment files are imported from here).